Credit Limit Increases: What to Know

 There are two ways to get a credit limit increase.
 One is asking for a credit limit increase on an existing credit card – usually one you’ve had for at least a few months.

 When you make this request, the credit card company may review one or more of your credit reports as part of their evaluation.
 Whether this is a “soft inquiry,” which does not impact credit scores, or a “hard inquiry,” which may impact credit scores, varies based on the creditor's policies.
 If you’re considering a credit limit increase request, consider checking with the credit card company to learn more about their policy.

 The creditor may also request proof of your annual income, employment status, and monthly rent or mortgage payments when reviewing your request.

 You might also consider checking your own credit reports before making the request to ensure there’s no information that might increase your chances of getting turned down for the credit limit increase.
 If you find any information on your credit reports you believe is inaccurate or incomplete, you can dispute that information with the company that reported it or file a dispute with the credit bureau providing the credit report.
 At Equifax, you can create a myEquifax account to file a dispute.
 Visit our dispute page to learn other ways you can file a dispute with Equifax.

 The second way you may get a credit limit increase is if a credit card company increases your limit without a request from you.
 This typically occurs after you’ve demonstrated responsible credit habits such as making on-time payments and paying more than the minimum payment required.

-Whether a credit limit increase stems from your request or the creditor's decision, “what’s most important is evaluating your own personal situation and understanding whether you can continue to handle credit responsibly," Mehdi-Barlas said.
+Whether a credit limit increase stems from your request or the creditor's decision, it’s important to evaluate your own personal situation and continue to use discretion in maintaining responsible credit behavior.